-If we decide to go to the top end of the dale, there are fine views to be had looking down from the top of the valley side – where the impressive limestone cliffs catch the late afternoon sunlight.
-It is also a good location for sunset photos (sunset is a few minutes before the course finishes).
+If we decide to go to the top end of Lathkill Dale, there are fine views to be had looking down from the top of the valley side – where the impressive limestone cliffs catch the late afternoon sunlight.
+Because the valley is long and narrow with few access points, there may be a bit more walking involved, but it will still not be more than a mile.
 The paths here require a bit more care, and there are a few stiles to cross as well, but the walking should still be well within the capabilities of most people.

 The course is suitable for any type of digital stills camera that allows you to control the settings – particularly shutter speeds and apertures.
 The most suitable are digital slr or mirrorless cameras that have interchangeable lenses, but compact and bridge cameras may also be suitable (though some have certain limitations due to their small sensor sizes, and whether or not filters can be attached to them).
 Please contact us for advice if you are unsure whether your camera is suitable.

 As this is an intermediate – rather than beginners’ level – course, it is important that you are already familiar with the basics of photography and how to use your camera in other than the “all-automatic” mode.
 If you are not confident about how to use shutter speeds, lens apertures and ISO to control exposure, and how to focus your camera, please come on one of our beginners’ level digital photography courses first, where we teach those skills.

 - creative use of lens apertures, shutter speeds and different types of lenses